Welcome to Class One!

 We are the Early Years Foundation Stage Nursery, Reception and Year 1 class.
 Learning is fun in Class One and every day we practise what we are learning inside and in our outdoor classroom, whatever the weather!

 Mrs Shears is the Class Teacher in Class One.
-Mrs Scott and Mrs Edwards are the class Teaching Assistants.
+Miss Sharratt and Miss Taylor are the class Teaching Assistants.

 During these unusual times our priority is the safety and happiness of the children in the class.
 It is important the children feel safe and confident and that a love of school and learning is fostered.
 Children are frequently reminded to wash their hands and are supervised to ensure it is done thoroughly.
 The class remains in our bubble throughout the day, including for playtimes.
-The dinner hall is accessed through our own outdoor area.
+We eat lunch as a class in our class group work room.
 In order to support children's wellbeing the classroom offers full continuous provision with a full range of activities covering all areas of learning.
 The breadth of provision means that no one activity is used excessively by many children throughout the day.
 There are daily thorough cleaning procedures.
 Children bring only coats and water bottles into school and no bags or toys travel between home and school.
 Books are changed on Tuesdays and Fridays so that returned books can be quarantined between use.
 Currently, no parents are accompanying children into school.
 Outdoor learning is part of each day's continuous provision and children are encouraged to spend as much time outside as possible.
 Please feel free to send wellies and waterproofs so that children can play comfortably.
 We do have a class supply of wellies if not.

-Each morning starts with practising writing new sounds and words for EYFS children and science writing about the weather and season, spelling practice or maths activties for Year 1 children.
+Each morning starts with practising writing a sentence for EYFS children and science writing about the weather and season, spelling practice or maths activties for Year 1 children.
 Our English and Communication and Language learning is now through the Power of Reading and we enjoy some beautiful books together then respond to them in different ways.
-This term we are learning about the Arctic and Antarctic and our first story is Blue Penguin.
+This term we are learning about New Life and our class text is Julia Donaldson's 'What the Ladybird Heard'.
 Every day we have some time speaking, listening, reading and writing through activities like learning to tell a story together or looking at pictures and talking about them with our friends.
 We also have time doing maths activities like singing number songs, ordering numbers, exploring shapes and weighing and measuring.
 This term children are learning to add and subtract and then will learn about the place value in numbers with 2 digits (10 - 20 for EYFS and beyond for Year 1).
 Every day we have phonics time in small groups and we love learning sounds, reading them in words and writing.
 Children have the opportunity to practise the sounds and words we have learnt at home - don't forget to go through all of the sounds each day!
 This term EYFS children are learning Letters and Sounds Phase 3 and Year 1 children are learning Phase 5.
 Children have had a sound mat sent home for the phase they are working on - please practise daily.
 Spelling practice for Year 1 children is now done as early morning work so children do not usually have spellings to practise at home.
 We have Spelling Shed for spelling practice at home so please log on for our weekly assignments and to compete against the rest of the school!
+Each child also now has a MyOn account online so that they can read books online with a quiz at the end of each book.
+Watch the motorbike zoom along as you read!
+Can you be the class champion reader?

 Lots of our time is spent practising what we have learnt through activities like den building, making mud pies in the mud kitchen, reading in the cosy corner, role play, collage, painting, small world play, using Clever Board, construction or investigating in our Explorers' Corner.
 We love activities like cooking with the adults and planting seeds to grow vegetables.
+We have been learning what plants need to grow and have sown sweet peas and wild flowers to give to the mummies for Mothering Sunday.
+We have sown our class raised bed with wild flower seeds and can't wait to see what wildlife we will attract as they grow!
 We use every opportunity we can to read, write, discuss, investigate interesting science problems and find out about our world.
 The adults support children to learn to share, negotiate, plan and develop their ideas and they know that children learn best when they lead their own learning.
 Please see the attached 'Class Approach' for a full explanantion of the philosophy of the teaching.

 We start each morning with our cross country daily mile in the field to raise our heart rate and get a good oxygen supply to our brains ready for learning!
-We also do '5 a-day' and mindfulness meditation every day to keep our bodies and minds healthy.
-PE this term is gymnastics on Mondays.
+We also do '5 a-day' and mindfulness meditation to keep our bodies and minds healthy.
+PE this term is gymnastics on Mondays and tennis with our coach Mr Bloodworth on Fridays.
 Current Covid safety requires footwear to be worn so please make sure footwear does not have trailing laces that would be a tripping hazard.

 Our Early Years activities are linked to the topic and cover all seven EYFS areas of learning.
 These are: